TittleLight/tittle-sdk-android/README.md

 ## Overview

-Tittle framework allows you to set up, search and control Tittle lights.
+Tittle SDK allows you to set up, search and control Tittle lights.

 ## Installation